erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 The following tech stack was preferred, primarily **due to current experience of the development team**:

 1. JAVA **Spring Boot**:
-    - Rapid Development: Spring Boot enables developers to quickly build applications with less boilerplate code and simplified configuration, resulting in faster development cycles and increased productivity.
+    - **Rapid Development**: Spring Boot enables developers to quickly build applications with less boilerplate code and simplified configuration, resulting in faster development cycles and increased productivity.

-    - Robust Ecosystem: Spring Boot leverages the extensive Spring ecosystem, providing a wide range of libraries and tools for various functionalities such as security, data access, and web development.
+    - Robust **Ecosystem**: Spring Boot leverages the extensive Spring ecosystem, providing a wide range of libraries and tools for various functionalities such as security, data access, and web development.
 This ecosystem enhances development efficiency, code reusability, and overall application quality.

-    - Production-Ready Features: Spring Boot includes built-in features for monitoring, logging, metrics, health checks, and configuration management, making it easier to develop and deploy production-ready applications.
+    - **Production-Ready** features: Spring Boot includes built-in features for monitoring, logging, metrics, health checks, and configuration management, making it easier to develop and deploy production-ready applications.
 These features simplify operations, ensure application reliability, and facilitate scalability.

 2. **Kafka**:
     - **High-throughput** and **scalable**: Kafka is designed to handle high volumes of data and can scale horizontally to accommodate growing demands.
-    - Real-time data processing: Kafka enables real-time event **streaming** and data processing, making it suitable for applications that require real-time analytics, data integration, and event-driven architectures.
+    - **Real-time** data processing: Kafka enables real-time event **streaming** and data processing, making it suitable for applications that require real-time analytics, data integration, and event-driven architectures.

 3. **PostgreSQL**:
-    - Reliability and stability: PostgreSQL is known for its robustness, stability, and ACID compliance, making it a reliable choice for data storage.
+    - **Reliability** and **stability**: PostgreSQL is known for its robustness, stability, and ACID compliance, making it a reliable choice for data storage.
-    - Advanced features: PostgreSQL offers a wide range of advanced features such as JSON support, **spatial data support**, and full-text search capabilities, providing flexibility for various application requirements.
+    - **Advanced features**: PostgreSQL offers a wide range of advanced features such as JSON support, **spatial data support**, and full-text search capabilities, providing flexibility for various application requirements.

 4. **Redis**:
-    - High performance: Redis is an in-memory data store that delivers exceptional performance and low latency, ideal for applications that require fast data access and high-speed caching.
+    - **High performance**: Redis is an in-memory data store that delivers exceptional performance and low latency, ideal for applications that require fast data access and high-speed caching.
     - Versatility: Redis supports various data structures, including strings, lists, sets, and sorted sets, enabling different use cases such as caching, session management, real-time analytics, and pub/sub messaging.

 5. **React**:
     - Component-based architecture: React's component-based approach allows for modular and reusable code, leading to improved development efficiency and code maintainability.
-    - React Native: With React, you can develop cross-platform **mobile** applications using React Native, leveraging code sharing and faster development cycles.
+    - React **Native**: With React, you can develop cross-platform **mobile** applications using React Native, leveraging code sharing and faster development cycles.

 ### Reliability
 <p>(Definition: The software should be reliable and available for use whenever required.
 It should be able to handle errors, exceptions, and failures gracefully, ensuring minimal disruption to the system.)</p>